WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/input.md

 bool ProcessMouseWheel(Vector2f wheel_delta, int key_modifier_state);
 ```

-`ProcessMouseWheel()` will generate a `mousescroll`{:.evt} event targeted at the hover element.
+`ProcessMouseWheel()` will generate a `mousescroll` event targeted at the hover element.
 If this event is not stopped from propagation, the nearest scrollable element will be scrolled according to the delta value.
 However, if the event is stopped, the actual scroll will be cancelled.
 Normally, scrolling with the mouse wheel initiates smooth scrolling, however, this can be [configured on the context](contexts.html#smooth-scrolling).

 The nearest scrollable element can be controlled using the `overscroll-behavior` property.